ratvec/ratvec/README.rst

 RatVec
 ======
-Generating dense embeddings for proteins using kernel PCA
+Generating dense embeddings for proteins using kernel PCA.

 Installation
 ------------